veeps/molecular_classification/README.md

 *Acknowledgments: This project is inspired by the work done in the article, [Learning Drug Functions from Chemical Structures with Convolutional Neural Networks and Random Forests](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00236) by Jesse G Meyer, Shengchao Liu, Ian J Miller, Joshua J Coon, Anthony Gitter Journal of Chemical Information and Modeling.
 2019, 59(10) 4438-4449.
 Their github and data sources can be found [here.](https://github.com/jgmeyerucsd/drug-class)*

 ## Executive Summary
-Using images of molecular chemical structures, I built a multi-class classification model to predict the drug treatment class of the chemical.
+Using two types of molecular structure representation of chemicals: 2D molecular structure (image data) and SMILES (text strings), I compare the performance of a Convolutional Neural Network (CNN) and a Recurrent Neural Network (RNN) on classifying the chemicals by their MeSH therapeutic drug class.

 ---